All the best January sales to snap up this New Year

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-January sales 2022: The best New Year’s deals from Amazon, Currys, Argos and more
+January sales 2022: The best New Year’s deals on Shark hoovers, Ugg slippers, North Face jackets and more

 After a post-Christmas bargain?
-Here’s the crème de la crème from Ninja, Charlotte Tilbury and more
+Here’s the crème de la crème from Apple, Lululemon and more

 For some of us, Christmas Day is the most highly anticipated day of the year – with millions of people waking up at the crack of dawn to see what Santa left them, stick the turkey in the oven and pop open a bottle of champagne for breakfast.

-For others, it’s the subsequent sales season that takes centre stage, with many of our favourite retailers kicking off their Boxing Day and January sales – Amazon, Currys, Argos and John Lewis & Partners, we’re looking at you.
+For others, it’s the subsequent sales season that takes centre stage, with many of our favourite retailers kicking off their Boxing Day and January sales in the new year – Amazon, Currys, Argos and John Lewis & Partners, we’re looking at you.

 Follow live: The best January sales deals to shop now